 Foam Soap vs Liquid Soap

+Foam Soaps are more economical for light dirt cleaning than liquid soaps.
 Foam soap starts as a liquid, the dispenser injects air into the liquid and thus making foam out of it.
 As foam soap is a thinner consistency and aerated a smaller dosage is needed per use, decreasing price and it reduces water use up to 16% for rinsing.
 However, there is evidence that liquid soap is more effective on germs as more time is spent lathering hands due to the thicker consistency.
+Some liquid sopas have anti-bacterial content to assist managing bacteria risk, some have agitating beads to release dirt.
+Soaps may have fragrances that appeal, or create concern notably in children sensitive to fragrance or colour chemicals.

 Industrial soaps are most commonly used in trade industries that are needing heavy duty hand cleaners to cut through grease and oil.
 Some heavy-duty soaps have a grit included to give extra scrubbing power.